Delta Holding

 Delta Holding is a Serbian holding company with the headquarters in Belgrade.
-Delta Holding performs a variety of services, such as agribusiness, real estate and wholesale.
-It employs around 3,600 people, making it one of the largest non-government employers in the country.
+It has interests in a variety of industries, such as agribusiness, real estate and wholesale.
+It employs around 3,600 people, making it one of the largest non-government employers in Serbia.
 The founder and president of Delta Holding is Miroslav Mišković.

 History

 Delta Holding was founded on 4 February 1991 in Belgrade.

 In March 2011, Delta Holding sold its largest subsidiary and biggest Serbian supermarket chain Maxi, to the Belgian Delhaize Group for 932.5 million euros.
 In May 2014, Assicurazioni Generali bought the remaining shares of the second-largest Serbian insurance company "Delta Generali".

 In February 2016, Delta City shopping malls in Belgrade and Podgorica were sold to the South African Hyprop Investments Ltd for 202.5 million euros.
 As of 31 December 2017, Delta Holding has 55 subsidiary companies (divided in four divisions), of which 17 are headquartered outside Serbia.

-In March 2019, Delta Holding opened shopping malls in Banja Luka and Varna, in which 190 million euros was invested.
+In March 2019, Delta Holding opened shopping malls in Banja Luka and Varna, in which 190 million euros were invested.
 In April 2019, Delta Holding's subsidiary company "Autokomanda" bought for 4.2 million euros a location for future shopping mall in Autokomanda neighborhood.